Skyve application configuration

 - Enter a site name to identify what this key will be for (the name of your Application)

-- Select the widget mode you wish to use.
+- Select the widget mode you wish to use for your challenges

 - Click ‘Create’